cassieliuxy/gitlab_runner_study/README.md

 ## How does a Pipeline work?
 ![](https://github.com/cassieliuxy/gitlab_runner_study/blob/master/images/Pipeline.png)
   Each stage can have many jobs.<br>
-  Jobs of the same stage are run in parallel.<br/><br>
+  Jobs of the same stage are run in parallel.<br/>
-  If any of the previous job fails, the commit is marked as failed and no jobs of further stage are executed.<br/>
+  If any of the previous job fails, the commit is marked as failed and no jobs of further stage are executed.

 ### Reference: